npmcomponent/jh3y-wheel/Readme.md

     $ component install jheytompkins/wheel

-## Use without component package manager

- If you want to use wheel without the component package manager you can by simply using [jheytompkins-wheel.js](https://github.com/jheytompkins/wheel) in your script files and by using in the same way.

 ## Use

-Simply do as in the example.html page:
+Include necessary script and style files and simply do as in the [example.html](https://github.com/jheytompkins/wheel/master/example.html) page:

 		//pull in wheel component code.
 This could be named anything in this case wheel. var wheel = require('wheel');